-I study emotional, motivational, and cognitive processes involved in self-regulation.
-I use diverse methods including behavioral experiments, self-report, and electroencephalography (EEG/ERPs).
+We study emotional, motivational, and cognitive processes involved in self-regulation.
+We use diverse methods including behavioral experiments, self-reports, and electroencephalography (EEG/ERPs).

-My current projects explore the relationship between working memory capacity and emotion regulation, the aftereffects of self-control exertion on attention and performance, and the influence of motivational incentives on subjective experiences of mental effort.
+Current projects explore the relationship between working memory capacity and emotion regulation, the aftereffects of self-control exertion on attention and performance, and the influence of motivation on subjective experiences of mental effort and fatigue.

 Dr. Garrison will be accepting graduate students for Fall 2022!

 Office: 407 Gordon Palmer Hall